 Error installing rails: Failed to build gem native extension

 Have you been trying to install Rails on your Mac and getting this “Failed to build gem native extension” error?

 Building native extensions.
 This could take a while...
 ERROR: Error installing rails: ERROR: Failed to build gem native extension.

-This is a common issue people face when trying to install gems on a Mac that doesn’t have a proper Ruby development environment.
-This particular error is usually due to missing or broken command line tools.
+This is a common issue people face when trying to install Rails on a Mac that doesn’t have a proper Ruby development environment.
+This particular error is usually due to one or more of these issues:

 Most people run into this issue after trying to install Rails using the system Ruby, either with the

 sudo gem install rails